lordfido/icons-gallery/README.md

-# icons-gallery
+# Tuenti icons
-Small gallery to display or make small changes to your SVG icons
+A small site to search available icons for Novum app